 1️⃣ When will online gambling launch in Maryland?

-Maryland state lawmakers planned the online sports betting launch for September 2021, but now sites are expected to launch in Fall 2022.
-Horse racing betting, daily fantasy sports, and the Maryland Lottery are available to all residents above the minimum age limits.
+Maryland state lawmakers planned the online sports betting launch for September 2021, but the first sites launched on the 23rd of November 2022.
+Horse racing betting, daily fantasy sports, and the Maryland Lottery are also available to all residents above the minimum age limits.

 There are no plans in the Maryland legislature to legalize online casinos, so Maryland residents will need to visit PA or NJ to play online.